AlexVanGogen/js-destrukt/README.md

 * replaces these nodes with new, generated nodes;
 * converts modified AST back to js code and writes it to the file with extension "out.js".

+For parsing source code, AST traversing and manipulation, [Closure Compiler](https://developers.google.com/closure/compiler/) features are used.

 ## Examples

 ```javascript